PurpleAvatar/multiscale_biological_modeling/_pages/motifs/motifs_nar.md

 Say that a transcription factor *X* regulates another transcription factor *Y*, and consider two cells.
 In both cells, *X* upregulates the transcription of *Y*, but in the second cell, *Y* also negatively autoregulates.

 In this lesson, we will simulate a "race" to the steady state concentration of *Y* in the two cells.
-The premise is that the cell that reaches this steady state faster is able to respond more quickly to its environment and is therefore be more fit for survival.
+The premise is that the cell that reaches this steady state faster is able to respond more quickly to its environment and is therefore more fit for survival.

 ## Simulating transcriptional regulation with a reaction-diffusion model

-In the [prologue](prologue), we simulated chemical reactions to run a randomized particle-based model.
+In the [prologue](/prologue), we simulated chemical reactions to run a randomized particle-based model.
 In this lesson, we will apply the same model, in which the particles correspond to transcription factors *X* and *Y*.

 We will begin with a model of the first cell, in which *X* upregulates *Y* but we do not have negative autoregulation of *Y*.
 We start without any *Y* particles and a constant number of *X* particles.
 To simulate *X* upregulating the expression of *Y*, we add the reaction *X* → *X* + *Y*.
 This reaction ensures that in a given interval of time there is a constant underlying probability that a given *X* particle will spontaneously form a new *Y* particle.

-We should also account for the fact that proteins are *degraded* by over time by enzymes called proteases.
+We should also account for the fact that proteins are *degraded* over time by enzymes called proteases.
 Protein degradation offers a natural mechanism by which proteins at high concentrations can return to a steady-state.
 To this end, we add a "kill" reaction that removes *Y* particles.
 We will assume that *X* starts at steady-state, meaning that *X* is being produced at a rate that exactly balances its degradation rate, and we will therefore not need to add reactions to the model simulating the production or degradation of *X*.

 Diffusion of the *X* and *Y* particles is not necessary because there is no reaction in which more than one particle interacts, but we will allow both *X* and *Y* particles to diffuse through the system at the same rate.